keeps/dbptk-developer/README.md

 4. Prepare the connection string.
 For Oracle 12C this could be something like `jdbc:oracle:thin:username/password@serverName:port/database`;
 5. Run Database Preservation Toolkit by providing files to add to the classpath and the main entry point.

+Please note that this method is likely to produce errors.

-#### Example to convert from Oracle to SIARD1:
+#### Example to convert from Oracle to SIARD2:

-Assuming that all the files have been obtained, on Windows Database Preservation Toolkit could be used with:
+Assuming that all the files have been obtained, on Windows the command to start Database Preservation Toolkit could be something like:

 ```text
 java -cp "C:\path\to\dbptk-app-x.y.z.jar;C:\path\to\jdbc_driver.jar" com.databasepreservation.Main \